Function

 Introduction

-The aim is to monitor and evaluate the efficacy of the candidate vaccine to conclusively demonstrate that immunisation induces protection against TB disease.
+The aim is to evaluate the efficacy of the candidate vaccine to conclusively demonstrate that vaccination induces protection against TB disease.
 Prevention of active TB disease in a general, healthy population remains the primary focus of vaccine development.
 This assessment will need a large sample size and long duration of follow-up.

 Stage